microsoft/vscode-docs/docs/getstarted/themes.md

 ## Creating your own color theme

 Creating and publishing a theme extension is quite easy.
-Customized your colors in the settings then generate a theme definition file with the `Generate Color Theme for Current Settings` command.
+Customize your colors in your user settings then generate a theme definition file with the **Developer: Generate Color Theme for Current Settings** command.

 VS Code's Yeoman [extension generator](/docs/extensions/yocode.md) will help you generate the rest of the extension.